cdomet-d/transcendence/.doc/databases.md

 ### General overview

-The accessibily container holds the translation for each supported langangues (English, French and Spanish).
+The accessibily container holds the translation for each supported langangues (en, French and Spanish).
 There is only one table in this database : translations

 The table has 4 column :